rspt/x/code/ci/jenkins.md

 ## Tips & Tricks

-If your run Jenkins on top of Docker in Digitalocean, I recommend at least 1GB of CPU.
+If your run Jenkins on top of Docker in Digitalocean, I recommend at least 2GB of Memory.

 ## Resources